Skip to content

 """

-Return a random vector of normal sampled float coefficients.
+Return a random vector of uniformly sampled float coefficients.

 Notes